Interaction induced moir\'e systems in twisted bilayer optical lattices

-Here, we emphasize that although the dynamical moir\'e system can manifest SF or MI phase similar to the ones found in conventional bosonic moir\'e systems \cite{meng_Atomic_2023}, there are fundamental differences.
-Instead of being coupled by interlayer tunneling, the atoms on different layers are coupled by the interlayer density-density interactions.
-Hence the interlayer coherence is not fixed, and each species of atoms can only move in its own layer.
-Consequentially, the total particle number of each layer is conserved and can be different.
-These fundamental differences thus naturally indicate much richer physics with no counterparts in conventional bosonic moir\'e systems can emerge, as we shall discuss below (see Fig.~\ref{fig:model_and_overview}(d) for an overview).
+Although the dynamical moir\'e system can manifest SF or MI phase similar to the ones found in conventional bosonic moir\'e systems \cite{meng_Atomic_2023}, there are fundamental differences.
+Instead of being coupled by interlayer tunneling, the atoms on different layers are coupled by the interlayer density-density interactions, { which preserve the independent U(1) symmetries in each layer.} Consequently, the total particle number of each layer is conserved and can be different.
+These fundamental differences thus naturally indicate much richer physics with no counterparts in conventional bosonic moir\'e systems can emerge, as we shall discuss below.